Demi-O/resume/README.md

-# resume
+# My Resume

-Files I use to create my resume and a pdf version for anyone to see.
+My most up to date resume written using HTML & CSS as well as a pdf version.